jarekbryk/maudr/README.md

 generateAnswers(run_timestamp = setup$timestamp, project_path = "~/Desktop/maudr_assignments", output_files = "both") # Assignments (one PDF file per student plus a single PDf with answers with all students' datasets) will be deposited in the output/answers_output folder
 ```

+### Acknowledgements

+Use of the [nls package](https://search.r-project.org/R/refmans/stats/html/nls.html) to plot and estimate Michaelis-Menten curves was inspired by [this 2015 post by prof. Paul Brennan describing prof. Rob Benton's script on how to use it](https://rforbiochemists.blogspot.com/2015/05/plotting-and-fitting-enzymology-data.html).